abdolence/firestore-rs/README.md

 ## Nested collections

-You can work with nested collections specifying path/location to a parent for documents:
+You can work with nested collections specifying path/location to a parent for documents.
+`parent_path` and the builder's `at` also validate the collection name they are given, so a `FirestoreCollectionId` or a bad raw `&str` is caught in the same call rather than at the server.

 ```rust